 The Duet is a Chromebook for people who like tablet designs and really like Chromebook prices, but are still looking for the right 2-in-1 PC.
 The slim Duet offers a 10.1-inch HD screen, a MediaTek Helio P60T processor, and 4GB of RAM.
 Since it’s a Chromebook, storage space really isn’t a focus, but it’s nice to see 64GB for those who need it.

-Ports on this Chromebook are limited to a USB-C connection that also charges the tablet.
+Ports on the best Chromebook deals going on right now.are limited to a USB-C connection that also charges the tablet.
 While it’s nice that the keypad includes a small touchpad for those who want it, it’s still a little cramped for our taste.
 However, we rarely see similar specs made available at such a low price (and you can always choose a different keypad if you want to).
 The battery is rated for up to 10 hours.
+If you’re looking for savings, we’ve also found some of the

 Who’s it for: Everyone who wants to tap and prod the display but doesn’t need a standalone slate.